yugr/rust-slides/materials/materials.md

   * Status: DONE (1h)
   * Post about hardened Libc++ integration to Google codebase
   * Report just 0.3% performance overhead and 0.5% size increase in Chrome binary !
+    + Chandler [stresses](https://www.reddit.com/r/cpp/comments/1hzj1if/comment/m6vpzh4/) that this relies heavily on ThinLTO and PGO
   * Plan to use [Safe Buffers](https://clang.llvm.org/docs/SafeBuffers.html) in future
   * More materials:
     + [Reddit](https://www.reddit.com/r/cpp/comments/1gs5bvr/retrofitting_spatial_safety_to_hundreds_of/)